Jose Trevino Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to give up the first-fewest home runs in baseball (83 total, one per game).
+- Cubs pitchers combine to surrender 86 home runs (one per game), the first-fewest in the league.

-- Smyly makes the start for the Cubs, his 18th of the season.
-He is 7-5 with a 4.30 ERA and 76 strikeouts through 90 2/3 innings pitched.
+- Hendricks gets the start for the Cubs, his ninth of the season.
+He is 3-3 with a 2.83 ERA and 27 strikeouts in 47 2/3 innings pitched.

-- His most recent appearance was on Monday against the Milwaukee Brewers, when the left-hander threw 3 2/3 innings, surrendering three earned runs while giving up four hits.
+- The right-hander's most recent time out was on Tuesday against the Milwaukee Brewers, when he went six innings, surrendering one earned run while giving up four hits.

+- The 33-year-old has a 2.83 ERA and 5.1 strikeouts per nine innings in eight games this season, while giving up a batting average of .206 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.